 Ruby Elzy overcame poverty and prejudice to become one of the most illustrious singers of her generation.
 Yet for many decades after her tragic death in 1943 at the age of 35, she was largely forgotten.

 A young girl’s dream

 Ruby Pearl Elzy was born in Pontotoc, Mississippi, on February 20, 1908.
-It was the era of Jim Crow, a time when opportunities for black Americans were severely limited.
+It was the era of Jim Crow, a time when opportunities for African Americans were severely limited.
 Ruby was only five when her father, Charlie Elzy, abandoned the family.
 Ruby’s mother, Emma, was a strong and devout woman.
-After her husband left, Emma single-handedly supported herself and her four children by teaching in the Pontotoc Colored School, picking cotton, and doing laundry for white families.
+After her husband left, Emma single-handedly supported herself and her four children by teaching in the Pontotoc Colored School, picking cotton, and doing laundry for White families.
 Ruby helped her mother with the laundry, singing as she worked.

 If life was harsh, music helped ease the burden.
 “Singing was as natural to us as breathing,” Ruby would recall.
-She learned Negro spirituals from her grandmother, who had been born a slave.
+She learned Negro spirituals from her grandmother, who had been born enslaved.
 Ruby sang in public for the first time at age four in her church, astonishing listeners with the power and beauty of her voice.
 Even as a child, she dreamed of a career on stage.
-It was a huge ambition, especially for a poor black girl living in a segregated society.
+It was a huge ambition, especially for a poor Black girl living in a segregated society.

 Her big break came on a spring day in 1927.
 Ruby, then a freshman at Mississippi’s Rust College in Holly Springs, was overheard singing by Dr. Charles Chester “C.C.”
 McCracken.
 A professor at Ohio State University, McCracken was visiting Rust on an educational study.
 Awed by Ruby’s voice, he made arrangements to enroll Ruby at Ohio State.
 McCracken became her champion and mentor, the closest thing she ever had to a real father.